Making Time for What Matters

 Our Routine

-Because each day of our week has different things going on, and each year brings changes to our routines, what I’ll show here is a typical Wednesday this past year.
+This is a typical Wednesday for us in this past year.
 The meals and sleep are the things that really stay consistent all week.
-See how I’ve built my routine around the one I’ve made for my kids.
-Also notice that there are some unscheduled minutes in there.
-This way I can see that all our needs get met from day to day.
-While I had a baby in diapers (for 21 years straight) the routine always worked around the baby’s needs.
+I’ve built my routine around the one I’ve made for my kids.
+Notice that there are some unscheduled minutes in there.
+Those are important for our sanity.

 Important Things on a To-Do List

-With the basic needs of ourselves and our children being met in our routine, we can make daily goals for other important things.
-Making a simple to-do list each day is something I’ve found very helpful.
-This helps me make time for running the household, taking care of myself, and spending time with my family.
-And seeing I’ve gotten those goals done helps me feel like I’ve accomplished something.
+With our basic needs being met in our routine, we can make daily goals for other important things.
+Making a simple to-do list each day is something I’ve found very helpful in running my household.
+And it feels really good to go back and check things off to see I got something done!
 But I have to keep it simple because we already have the routine, and I know other things will come up.

 When I’ve had a new baby, my to-do list would have things like; read my scriptures, nurse the baby, bathe the toddler, do the dishes, and hold my husband’s hand.
 They were simple but important goals for the day.